pkmn/dmg/PARSING.md

 `key=value` (where the key can optionally be prefixed with `+`, `-` or `--`, i.e. `-key=value` or
 `--key:value`, etc) gets interpreted as a flag.
-Some flag values (`Choice Band`) contain spaces - you must either completely remove spaces (`attackerItem:ChoiceBand` or `attackerItem=choiceband`), replace the spaces with underscores (`attackerItem=Choice_Band`), or quote the space if using the parser in an environment where spaces are allowed in the input (eg. `--attackerItem='Choice Band'` on the command line, though this wouldn't be allowed in a browser URL).
+Some flag values (`Choice Band`) contain spaces - you must either completely remove spaces (`attackerItem:ChoiceBand` or `attackerItem=choiceband`), replace the spaces with underscores (`attackerItem=Choice_Band`), or quote the space with double quotes if using the parser in an environment where spaces are allowed in the input (eg.
+`--attackerItem="Choice Band"` on the command line, though this wouldn't be allowed in a browser URL).

 #### Implicits